 Rhoda Kellogg was an early childhood scholar and collector of children’s artwork who served for years as the preschool’s director.
 She came to the Golden Gate Kindergarten Association in 1945, after serving as director of 11 Lanham nursery schools in Vallejo, California, and as director of WPA Nursery School in Brooklyn, New York.

 She amassed an extensive and wide-ranging collection of children’s art—numbering over half a million pieces—through travels in 30 countries around the world and through her work with children at the Phoebe Hearst Preschool Learning Center.
-Portions of the collection are available through microfiche at university libraries across the country, and certain artworks are currently in storage.
+Portions of the collection are available through microfiche at university libraries across the country, and some are in storage or are in the process of being digitized.